MIC-DKFZ/MultiTalent/readme.md

-**Preprocessing for training**
+**Preprocessing for training**<br />
-1. First, we need to generate our raw dataset for the multi-class training.
-Run the following script to copy all the images in the right folder, convert the labelmaps, generate the dataset.jason file and transpose the images if needed. <br />
+First, we need to generate our raw dataset for the multi-class training.
+Run the following script to copy all the images in the right folder, convert the labelmaps, generate the dataset.jason file and transpose the images if needed:

+    /nnunet/dataset_conversion/Task100_MultiTalent.py

-`/nnunet/dataset_conversion/Task100_MultiTalent.py` It can take around 3 hours, depending on your system.
+It can take around 3 hours, depending on your system.
 If you want to extend or change the base dataset collection, you would need to adapt this file!

-2. Now, we can use the nn-UNet preprocessing function with a specialized preprocessor: <br />
+Now, we can use the nn-UNet preprocessing function with a specialized preprocessor: <br />

-`nnUNet_plan_and_preprocess -t 100 -pl3d ExperimentPlanner3D_v21_MultiTalent -pl2d None -tf 16 --verify_dataset_integrity -overwrite_plans_identifier multitalent_bs4` Again, this takes some time. <br />
+    nnUNet_plan_and_preprocess -t 100 -pl3d ExperimentPlanner3D_v21_MultiTalent -pl2d None -tf 16 --verify_dataset_integrity -overwrite_plans_identifier multitalent_bs4
+Again, this takes some time.

 This also generates a training plan file that we need for the following network training.
 By default, this plan generates a batchsize of 2.
 It is very easy to change the batchsize (see [extending nnU-Net](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/extending_nnunet.md)), but you could also use the plans that we provide.

-3. Copy the splits_custom.pkl file in your preprocessed MultiTalent folder
+Next, copy the *./splits_custom.pkl file* in your preprocessed MultiTalent folder

-4. We are almost done, but we need to add the information about the valid labels for each image to the _.pkl_ files: <br />
+We are almost done, but we need to add the information about the valid labels for each image to the _.pkl_ files: <br />

+    python /nnunet/dataset_conversion/Task100_MultiTalent_addregions.py

-`python /nnunet/dataset_conversion/Task100_MultiTalent_addregions.py` This takes only a few seconds. <br /><br />
+This takes only a few seconds. <br /><br />